kubesphere/dev-guide/sites/extension-dev-guide/content/en/migration/4.0.0-to-4.1.x/_index.md

 #### Frontend

-{{% notice warning %}}
-All `@ks-console/*` dependencies are hosted on `https://registry.npm.kubesphere.com.cn`, and they will be removed from `https://www.npmjs.com` on November 30, 2025.
-Follow the [Private npm Registry](../../faq/private-registry/) guide to request credentials, configure `.npmrc`, and verify connectivity; otherwise installation commands fail because npmjs.org no longer provides these packages.
+All `@ks-console/*` dependencies are available only on `https://registry.npm.kubesphere.com.cn` and will be removed from `https://www.npmjs.com` on November 30, 2025.
+See the [Private npm Registry](../../faq/private-registry/) guide for username requests, `.npmrc` configuration, and verification instructions before installing.
-{{% /notice %}}

 ##### Install/Upgrade KubeSphere Dependencies